jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 This table contains only four fields.
 The *locationID* and *speciesID* constitute primary keys, and reference *locationID* and *speciesID* from the **locations** and **species** tables, respectively.
-The *weight* value indicates the proportion of monitoring weight assigned a particular species at a particular site, and depends on the monitoring program’s goals.
+The *weight* value indicates the proportion of monitoring weight assigned to a particular species at a particular site, and depends on the monitoring program’s goals.